The Trump administration has secretly rewritten nuclear safety rules

 Loading...

-The changes constitute a "very clearly a loosening that I would have wanted to see exposed to public discussion," Huff told NPR.
-She calls the relaxing of environmental rules "especially disappointing" because the Idaho National Lab – where several of the reactors are due to be built – has been the site of ecological preservation activities in the past.
+The changes constitute "very clearly a loosening that I would have wanted to see exposed to public discussion," Huff told NPR.
+She calls the relaxing of environmental rules "especially disappointing" because the Idaho National Lab, where several of the reactors are due to be built, has been the site of ecological preservation activities in the past.
 "I think some of those preservation activities have had a great positive impact on the ecosystem there," she said.

 There are signs that the Energy Department is seeking to change safety rules beyond the orders seen by NPR.
 Last week, the department published a plan to exclude some worker safety standards in order to help the reactor program move more quickly.
 The proposed rule change would strip out some standards for things like respiratory protection and welding.
 Because the worker safety rules are part of the Code of Federal Regulations, the department was required by law to publish the proposed changes.
 The agency said in its notice that the changes "present significant advantages that can enhance operational efficiency and safety for DOE contractors."